Are Zomedica Corp. (AMEX:ZOM) shares too expensive at this price? - The Dwinnex

 Ratios:

-For a deeper understanding of Zomedica Corp.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of ZOM’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 17.50 and its Current Ratio is at 17.80.
 In the meantime, Its Debt-to-Equity ratio is 0.01 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades